-Royal British Legion case worker Steve Gaughan, 47, will be out to break a world record at this year’s Asda Foundation Yorkshire Marathon.
+Royal British Legion case worker Steve Gaughan will be out to break a world record at this year’s Asda Foundation Yorkshire Marathon.

-No, not Eliud Kipchoge’s 2:01:20 course record; Steve plans to run the 26.2 miles in a white rose costume and become the fastest man to complete a marathon dressed as a three dimensional plant.
+No, not Eliud Kipchoge’s 2:01:20.
+Steve, 47, plans to run the 26.2 miles in a white rose costume as he bids to become the fastest man to complete a marathon dressed as a three dimensional plant.

 Steve’s fundraising can be supported at www.justgiving.com/SG4-WorldRecord.